cuga-rajal/opensim_apple_arm64/README.md

 Files in this project are now fully merged into the OpenSimulator trunk at opensimulator.org, and the project remains here for reference.
-If there are new developments with OpenSimulator or Bullet Physics on Apple Silicon hardware that require further development, this page will be updated.
+This page will be updated if there are new developments with OpenSimulator or Bullet Physics on Apple Silicon hardware that require further development.

-This page provides reference information for macOS users on installing OpenSimulator server software and how to build the unmanaged libraries for the macOS platform.
+This page serves as a reference on how to build Opensimulator's unmanaged libraries for the macOS platform.

+This page also provides supplimental general information for macOS users on installing OpenSimulator server software on macOS.

-See below for a general status of the Bullet physics engine implementation on OpenSimulator and known bugs.
+The Bullet physics engine implementation on OpenSimulator has some known bugs.
+See below for a general status.

 -------------
 **Project Timeline**